Consequences of Violating an Order of Protection in Arizona

 If the court order is violated, you should contact the police immediately.
 When a violation occurs, the police can arrest the defendant who violated the order of protection.
 Carry your order of protection on you at all times, so you have the order available to provide to law enforcement if they need to respond.
 If the police see the violation or there is a good reason to believe a violation occurred, law enforcement officers are required to make an arrest.
 If this occurs, and the arrest is followed by formal criminal charges against the defendant, you may be required to attend court hearings in that criminal case as a witness.

 The order of protection may only be a piece of paper, but it provides a victim of abuse or harassment legal protection.
 Always report violations of the order of protection to law enforcement.
 Even if no charges are filed, you should always retain a copy of the incident report to document the report of the violation.
 It is also important that you not rely solely on an Order of Protection to keep you safe.
 There are many things you can do to ensure your own safety such as paying for a security system, hiring executive protections companies to post someone in your home or at work, and other common sense things you can do to be aware of your surroundings and provide for your own personal safety.
-You should also let friends, family, and coworkers about any concerns you have for your safety so others can look after your as well.
+You should also let friends, family, and coworkers about any concerns you have for your safety so others can look after you as well.

-Chris Hildebrand wrote this article about the consequences of violating an order of protection in Arizona to ensure everyone has access to information about order of protection laws in Arizona.
+Chris Hildebrand wrote this article about the consequences of violating an order of protection in Arizona to ensure everyone has access to information about the order of protection laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through an order of protection case should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.